abundancemarble/mcp/src/aws-knowledge-mcp-server/README.md

-# AWS Knowledge MCP Server
+v# AWS Knowledge MCP Server

 A fully managed remote MCP server that provides up-to-date documentation, code samples, knowledge about the regional availability of AWS APIs and CloudFormation resources, and other official AWS content.